-Posted on May 1, 2013 in Society
+Posted in Society on May 1, 2013

 The Cost of Rehab Pales in Comparison to Losses from Drug-Related Crime

 Drug use is estimated to cost $6,120 per second in the U.S. In the time it took you to read that sentence, more than $12,000 vanished in lost productivity, criminal justice costs and drug-related crimes.
 Since 2007, the National Drug Intelligence Center estimates that drug use has cost the country $193 billion.
 In the current economic climate, it seems as though any measure to remove these mounting losses should be carefully considered and implemented as soon as possible.
-Although the solution is as simple as replacing ineffective prison sentences with rehabilitation, these losses continue to mount with startling regularity.
+Although the solution is as simple as replacing ineffective prison sentences with rehabilitation for substance abuse, these losses continue to mount with startling regularity.

 The Cost of Drug Use

 Determining the cost of drug use to society isn’t easy.
 There are a lot of aspects to consider, but they can be grouped into various types of expenses.
 The most obvious expense is the money spent on the criminal justice system, with police officers being paid round-the-clock and across the country to attempt to curb the manufacture, sale and possession of illegal drugs.
 This expenditure is as old as the war on drugs itself, yet there are still plenty of illegal substances permeating our streets.

 There are also the crimes that are committed to support a drug habit.
 In 2004, 17 percent of state and 18 percent of federal inmates said that they had committed their crimes to obtain money for drugs.
 The issues arise because illegal drugs generally have the potential for addictiveness, and funding a habit that’s spiraling out of control is expensive.
 With drug addiction causing obvious problems for finding employment, the addicted individuals frequently turn to crime to fund the habit.